EE Business Coverage

 When a network says it covers 99% of the UK population, that figure refers to outdoor coverage in populated areas.
-It tells you almost nothing about whether you will get reliable data inside your office, warehouse or workshop.
+It tells you almost nothing about performance inside your building.
+The metrics that matter for business are more granular:

 Indoor voice — can you make calls reliably inside your building?